Command Line Workflows

 Flash iso image onto a USB and make it a bootable device

 The first step of installing an operating system is to flash its installation image onto a usb.
-This can be done with one command on Linux.

 First, find the path of your USB.